gee1jay1/python-engineer-test-project/README.md

 ## Setting up

-We've include a simple Dockerfile and basic flask app.py.
-You don't have to use these if you'd prefer to run the app in another way.
+We've include a simple Dockerfile and basic flask app.py for you to start adding your code to

 assuming you have docker set up and runing you can simple do the following to get started.